ttiaraagustin/fooddelivery/README.md

 This automation ensures code quality, streamlines the deployment process, and maintains a consistent release cycle.

-For detailed configuration, please refer to the `.github/workflows/main.yml` file.

 ## 🤝 Kelompok 12
 - Tiara Agustin (2208107010004)
 - Riska Haqika Situmorang (2208107010086)